eveningdong/eveningdong.github.io/_pages/publication.md

 author_profile: true
 ---

-In alphabetical order, my research topics ranges from AI for Engineering/Medicine/Science, Computer Vision, Finance, Federated Learning, Machine Learning, and Natural Language Processing.
+My research topics can be broadly classified into two primary categories.
+The first category is AI-empowered interdisciplinary research, such as AI for science, AI for medicine, and AI for engineering.
+The second category is fundemental AI research, such as machine learning, computer vision, and natural language processing.

 **#** denotes **Equal Contribution**.
 **†** denotes **Corresponding Author(s)**.
 **‡** denotes **Project Lead**.

 ## Journal Papers
+The research topics are listed in alphabetical order.

 ### AI for Engineering
 * **Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance**
   Zhaoming Qin#, **Nanqing Dong†**, Di Liu†, Zhefan Wang, Junwei Cao†.